Romigos93/personal-website/README.md

-# personal-website
+# CIS 260 - Webpage

-CIS 260 Field: Projet - Small-Business-Inventory-Tracker
+Tempalte for conducting a personal webpage for yourself